Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_1_nginx.rst

         ModuleNotFoundError: No module named 'encodings'

-    check that the ``virtualenv`` option in the ``[uwsgi]`` section of your .ini file points to the correct directory.
+    check that the ``virtualenv`` option in the ``[uwsgi]`` section of your ``.ini`` file points to the correct directory.
 Specifically, it should end in ``env``, not ``bin``.

-    Any `import` errors probably mean that the package it's failing to import either is not installed or is not accessible by the user.
+    For any other import errors, it probably means that the package either is not installed or is not accessible by the user.
 That's why we chose to masquerade as the normal user that you log in as, so you would for sure have access to installed packages.